iron-io/docs/mq/reference/push_queues/index.md

 You can look up the original message if needed via the [GET message endpoint](/mq/reference/api/#get_message_by_id) using the `source_msg_id` value.

-### To turn off/disable Error queue
+### To turn off/disable an error queue
-post to your push queue set the error queue option to an empty string. ex: "error_queue": "".
+Post to your push queue set the error queue option to an empty string. ex: "error_queue": "".

 ```
 {"push_type":"multicast/unicast",